 - At ages 19 and 20, approximately 19 percent of college students reported that they had driven drunk in the past year.
 In the two years following their 21st birthdays, this number of college students who admitted to driving drunk in the past year rose to 23.5%.

 - At 19 and 20 years of age, two out of every five college students reported having ridden in a vehicle with a driver who was drunk in the past year.
-At ages 21 and 22, over the course of the year, half of all college students had ridden in the car with a drunk driver.
+At ages 21 and 22, throughout the year, half of all college students had ridden in the car with a drunk driver.

 The average cost of getting a DUI, or Driving Under the Influence charge, (OVWI, or Operating a Vehicle While Intoxicated, in some states) in the United States ranges anywhere from $5,000 to more than $20,000.
 However, this cost does not include that of lost lives if the drunk driving incident results in a fatal accident.
 A DUI conviction always includes fees and the suspension of one’s driver’s license and can include jail time and probation.

 Also, college students who are convicted of a DUI may:

 - Lose student housing opportunities